-Historically, many U.S. employerbased healthcare plans have explicitly contained "transgender exclusions."
-These blanket exclusions prohibit coverage for medical care related to gender transition, known as transitionrelated healthcare.
-Transition-related healthcare encompasses mental healthcare, hormone therapy, genderaffirming surgeries and other medically necessary care.
-These discriminatory exclusions persist despite that the nation's top professional health associations - including the American Medical Association and the American Psychological Association - have affirmed that transition-related care is medically necessary for the health and wellbeing of many transgender people.
-Denying this medically necessary care is detrimental to transgender individual's health and well-being as well as their ability to contribute in the workplace.
+Historically, many U.S. employer-based healthcare plans have explicitly contained "transgender exclusions."
+These blanket exclusions prohibit coverage for medical care related to gender transition, known as transition-related healthcare.
+Transition-related healthcare encompasses mental healthcare, hormone therapy, gender-affirming surgeries and other medically necessary care.
+These discriminatory exclusions persist despite that the nation's top professional health associations - including the American Medical Association and the American Psychological Association - have affirmed that transitionrelated care is medically necessary for the health and well-being of many transgender people.

+Denying this medically necessary care is detrimental to a transgender individual's health and well-being as well as their ability to contribute in the workplace.
 If the intention of employer-provided healthcare is to promote a healthy and productive workforce, then providing healthcare coverage that removes these exclusions and provides affirmative transition-related care helps achieve the goal of promoting health and wellness across a diverse workforce.

-A Trend Towards Inclusive Benefits
+A Trend Toward Inclusive Benefits

 A growing number of employers are eliminating transgender exclusions and affirmatively offering transition-related healthcare coverage.
 The Human Rights Campaign Foundation's Corporate Equality Index (CEI), which assesses corporate policies and practices, tracks the number of major American private employers that offer transgender-inclusive healthcare benefits.
-In the CEI 2017, 73% of rated businesses offer this important benefit.
-Unfortunately, hospitals lag behind their corporate counterparts when it comes to the provision of this benefit: Only
+In the CEI 2019, 73% of rated businesses offer this important benefit.
+For the first time, HEI participating healthcare facilities are on par with their corporate counterparts when it comes to provision of transgender-inclusive health insurance as 75% had at least one healthcare plan that offered this benefit.